Bigg Boss (Hindi TV series) season 13

-Bigg Boss 13, also known as Bigg Boss Terha, is the thirteenth season of the Indian reality TV series Bigg Boss and premiered on 29 September 2019 on Colors TV.
+Bigg Boss 13, also known as Bigg Boss Tedha, is the thirteenth season of the Indian reality TV series Bigg Boss and premiered on 29 September 2019 on Colors TV.
 Salman Khan hosted the season for the tenth time.
-The grand finale of the show took place on 15 February 2020, when Sidharth Shukla emerged as the winner and Asim Riaz as the runner-up.
-It is also the most watched season.
+The grand finale of the show took place on 16 February 2020, when Sidharth Shukla emerged as the winner and Asim Riaz as the runner-up.
+It is also one of the most watched and successful seasons ever.
 It had an average 2.1-2.5 TRP every week.

 Production

 This season it was revealed by the show makers that this season will only feature celebrity contestants, therefore declaring no commoners.

 Eye Logo

 The season featured a red eye logo with several fire flares coming out of it.
 The pupil of the eye was sky blue with a black lens in it.

 House

 House pictures were officially released on 23 September 2019; the House followed the theme of a "Bigg Boss Museum" and was located in Goregaon.
 On Week 16, BB Jail was closed introducing BB Elite Club.